Acceptance Rate

 A Prospective Study of 2 Sedation Regimens in Children: Chloral Hydrate, Meperidine, and Hydroxyzine Versus Midazolam, Meperidine, and Hydroxyzine

-Marianne M Sheroan, DMD, MS, MS,* Diane C Dilley, DDS, Warner J Lucas, DDS, MD, and William F Vann, DMD, PhD§
+Marianne M Sheroan, DMD, MS, MS,* Diane C Dilley, DDS,† Warner J Lucas, DDS, MD,‡ and William F Vann, DMD, PhD§

-Behavior management strategies for pediatric dental patients have evolved greatly over the past 2 decades, with adverse techniques such as hand-over-mouth exercise and hand-over-mouth with airway restriction having lost considerable popularity.
-In light of this trend, conscious sedation is a vital dimension of pediatric dentistry for those children who fail to cooperate for treatment in a conventional setting.
-Surveys of pediatric dentists in the mid to late 1980s found that 70 to 76% of respondents used conscious sedation., A recent survey of the American Association of Pediatric Dentistry members found an increased use of sedation by pediatric dentists in 2000.
-The popularity of conscious sedation among pediatric dentists is underscored by the safe and effective means by which sedative drugs can be used when practitioners follow the Guidelines for the Elective Use of Conscious Sedation, Deep Sedation, and General Anesthesia in Pediatric Dentistry.,
+Behavior management strategies for pediatric dental patients have evolved greatly over the past 2 decades, with adverse techniques such as hand-over-mouth exercise and hand-over-mouth with airway restriction having lost considerable popularity.1 In light of this trend, conscious sedation is a vital dimension of pediatric dentistry for those children who fail to cooperate for treatment in a conventional setting.
+Surveys of pediatric dentists in the mid to late 1980s found that 70 to 76% of respondents used conscious sedation.2,3 A recent survey of the American Association of Pediatric Dentistry members found an increased use of sedation by pediatric dentists in 2000.4 The popularity of conscious sedation among pediatric dentists is underscored by the safe and effective means by which sedative drugs can be used when practitioners follow the Guidelines for the Elective Use of Conscious Sedation, Deep Sedation, and General Anesthesia in Pediatric Dentistry.5,6

 One popular drug regimen for the sedation of pediatric dental patients is a triple-dose cocktail that combines chloral hydrate (CH), meperidine (M), and hydroxyzine (H).
-Hasty et al reported excellent behavioral outcomes with this regimen and found this combination to be safe as assessed by pulse oximetery and capnography.
-A more recent and comprehensive retrospective review of 195 pediatric conscious sedations with the CH/M/H cocktail reported that 72% of the sedations were satisfactory and that adverse outcomes were few and minor under a strict protocol and use of oxygen supplementation.
-In one retrospective study, an 84% success rate was found when the regimen CH/M/H was used with N2O.
+Hasty et al7 reported excellent behavioral outcomes with this regimen and found this combination to be safe as assessed by pulse oximetery and capnography.
+A more recent and comprehensive retrospective review of 195 pediatric conscious sedations with the CH/M/H cocktail reported that 72% of the sedations were satisfactory and that adverse outcomes were few and minor under a strict protocol and use of oxygen supplementation.8 In one retrospective study,9 an 84% success rate was found when the regimen CH/M/H was used with N2O.

-Postsedation complications may be enhanced in CH sedations by the extended duration (4–8 hours) and beta elimination half-life of the active metabolite trichloroethanol (8–11 hours) as compared with the shorter duration (2–6 hours) and half-life (1–4 hours) of MZ., Midazolam offers additional advantages over CH with its anterograde amnesia and the availability of a reversal agent, flumazenil.
+Postsedation complications may be enhanced in CH sedations by the extended duration (4–8 hours) and beta elimination half-life of the active metabolite trichloroethanol (8–11 hours) as compared with the shorter duration (2–6 hours) and half-life (1–4 hours) of MZ.23,24 Midazolam offers additional advantages over CH with its anterograde amnesia and the availability of a reversal agent, flumazenil.

 This prospective study had 2 specific aims.
 The first was to compare the behavioral differences resulting from the sedative effects of the triple-dose cocktail CH/M/H versus the regimen MZ/M/H. Behavior was assessed by the objective North Carolina Behavior Rating System (NCBRS) and a subjective scale that allows the operator and the monitor of the sedation to rate the success of the sedation by using the operator and monitor success scale (OMSS).
 The second aim was to compare the physiological effects of these regimens.